Laws of Form: Reception

 LoF has influenced, among others, Heinz von Foerster, Louis Kauffman, Niklas Luhmann, Humberto Maturana, Francisco Varela and William Bricken.
 Some of these authors have modified the primary algebra in a variety of interesting ways.

 LoF claimed that certain well-known mathematical conjectures of very long standing, such as the four color theorem, Fermat's Last Theorem, and the Goldbach conjecture, are provable using extensions of the primary algebra.
-Spencer-Brown eventually circulated a purported proof of the four color theorem, but it met with skepticism.
+Spencer-Brown eventually circulated a purported proof of the four color theorem, but it was met with skepticism.